Birds are quirky. It’s an evolutionary fact.

 Take these five endangered birds from San Jose’s Coyote Valley.
-Each calls this fragile landscape home for at least part of the year and each, on occasion, behaves in ways that might even make Darwin scratch his head.
-Here’s what I’m talking about:
+Each calls this fragile landscape home for at least part of the year and each, on occasion, behaves in ways that would make even Darwin scratch his head.
+Here’s that extra funk I’m talking about:

 Between 1966 and 2015, the global population of loggerhead shrike declined by over 75%, mostly as a result of the destruction of their habitat.
 Their story isn’t all bad news though.
 If provided with the open space it needs to hunt efficiently (like in Coyote Valley), this species has the potential to make a quick recovery thanks to its incredibly fast reproductive rate.

 Who’s screaming?
-Nope, it’s not a gaggle of girl scouts.
 There’s a good chance it’s a Swainson’s hawk screaming at its mating partner (don’t worry, this is normal marital behavior for this bird species).
 But it’s not just any scream, it almost sounds like someone stepped on a cat’s tail.

 Tricolored blackbird form some of the largest breeding colonies of any bird species in North America.
 They like to party (which in the bird world is a little strange).
 We’re talking massive nesting colonies that, when the population was healthy, consisted of more than 200,000 nests.

-In parts of the West, this subterranean raptor is known as the “howdy owl” due to the friendly nod they share when approached by human visitors.
+In parts of the West, this subterranean raptor is known as the “howdy owl” due to the friendly nod it shares when approached by human visitors.
 Tip your hat next time you see one.

 When was taking your partner out for a nice meal ever a bad idea?
 White-tailed kites have this all figured out.
-As part of the courting rituals for this species, males will bring a tasty meal to their female companion.
-But instead of just plopping it down in front of her, she flys up to him, flips upside down and grabs it from his talons.
+As part of their courting rituals, males will bring a tasty meal to their female companion.
+But instead of just plopping it down in front of her, she flies up to him, flips upside down and grabs it from his talons.
 Pretty romantic if you ask me.

 After being rendered nearly extinct in California in the 1930s and ‘40s, this species has made a successful comeback.
 They depend on open valley floors like Coyote Valley to continue to flourish.